franfrutos/multi.s/README.md

 Now, the package only have a function to compute the split-half of the difference in RT data.
-This function is expected to be improved with more possibilities: analysis of accuracy, apply specifications on raw data before computing split-half, and tools for visualize and report results, and, of course, speeded multiverse analisys.
+This function is expected to be improved with more possibilities: analysis of accuracy, apply specifications on raw data before computing split-half, tools for visualize and report results, and, of course, speeded multiverse analisys.

 ## Installation